MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ServiceManagement/Azure.Service/v1.6.1/Azure.Service.md

 ### [Get-AzureVM](./Get-AzureVM.md)
-Retrieves information from one or more azure_2 virtual machines.
+Retrieves information from one or more Azure virtual machines.

 ### [Get-AzureVNetConfig](./Get-AzureVNetConfig.md)
-Gets the azure_2 virtual network configuration from the current subscription.
+Gets the Azure virtual network configuration from the current subscription.

 ### [Get-AzureVNetSite](./Get-AzureVNetSite.md)
-Gets a list object with information about azure_2 virtual networks.
+Gets a list object with information about Azure virtual networks.

 ### [Get-AzureWinRMUri](./Get-AzureWinRMUri.md)